in

 Blanching is used to seal the flavor and set the color of vegetables before freezing.

-Blanched and frozen vegetables can be cooked later—the flavor, color, and texture is almost wholly, but not fully, preserved.
+Blanched and frozen vegetables can be cooked later—the flavor, color, and texture are almost wholly, but not fully, preserved.

 Blanching slows or stops the action of enzymes which cause loss of flavor, color, and texture.
-Blanching cleanses the surface of dirt and organisms, brightens the color and helps retard loss of vitamins.
+Blanching cleanses the surface of dirt and organisms, brightens their color, and helps retard the loss of vitamins.

 1. Bring a pot of water to a boil.